wp-slimstat/wp-slimstat/readme.txt

 Stable tag: 3.6.5

 == Description ==
-The most accurate real-time statistics plugin for WordPress.
-Visit our [official site](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat) (psst, we have Flattr enabled, there: star our project to donate).
+Visit our [website](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat) (psst, we have Flattr enabled, there: star our project to donate).

 = Key Features =
 * Real-time activity log